 The attached proposal from Rethought Reborn provides a website (TCRTAcares.com) created and designed solely as a two-way communication between TCRTA and the riding public, online surveys designed to gather input and feedback, enhanced social media campaigns to further connect with the community, and promotional handouts and displays to be used at upcoming community events.

-That the Tulare County Regional Transit Agency Board of Directors approve the draft Resolution authorizing the Executive Director to execute an agreement with Rethought Reborn Media for outreach services in the amount not to exceed \$11,250.
+That the Tulare County Regional Transit Agency Board of Directors approve an agreement with Rethought Reborn Media for outreach services in the amount not to exceed \$11,250.